mtzaurus/uniswap_utils/README.md

 ### Sepolia test network

-In order to deploy target token contract on Sepolia test network, modify config.js to configure WALLET_ADDRESS and WALLET_PRIVATE_KEY to be used for interation with Sepolia testnet.
+In order to deploy target token contract on Sepolia test network, modify config.js to configure WALLET_ADDRESS and WALLET_PRIVATE_KEY to be used for interaction with Sepolia testnet.
 Make sure you have enough Sepolia ETH in your wallet to deploy smart contracts (0.5 ETH should be enough).
 Once deployment finishes, token address will be displayed on the screen.